 - Provide active efforts to engage people who have traditionally been difficult to engage in services including outreach to shelters and transitional residential programs.

 What you’ll need:

-Experience: Previous experience in the provision of clinical or rehabilitative services to deaf and hard of hearing adults with chronic and persistent mental health issues and/or substance use disorders preferred.
-Previous supervisory experience preferred, but not required.
+- Experience: Previous experience in the provision of clinical or rehabilitative services to adults with chronic and persistent mental health issues and/or substance use disorders preferred.

-Skills: The preference for this position is that the employee is a deaf individual; at a minimum, if the employee is not deaf, he/she must be ASL fluent.
-Must have Driver’s license.
-Must be MAP certified and CPR/1st aide certified within the first three months of hire (training provided).
+- Skills/Certifications: Must have valid Massachusetts Driver’s license.
+Must be MAP certified and CPR/1st aide certified within the first three months of hire.

 Competitive & Comprehensive Benefits: